 The 90-Day Result: Did I Find Him?

 If you’re sitting on your floor with a bag of chips tonight, I get it.
 I really do.
 Maybe just grab a pen.
-Don't worry about being 'spiritual' or 'raising your vibration' or whatever.
+Don't worry about being 'spiritual' or whatever.
 Just start writing down what you actually want.
 And if you need a little help seeing the face behind the words, maybe give a sketch a try.
 At worst, you have a cool drawing.
 At best?
 You might start looking at the world with your eyes a little wider open.